Controlling Nitrification in Public Water Systems with Chloramines

 - Do preventive maintenance.
 Hard flush or mechanically pig your distribution system, and do valve sweeps to make sure valves are operational and set correctly.

 - Replace aging infrastructure.
-Older pipes are often made of cast iron and are affected by deposits called tuberculation.
+Older pipes made of cast iron, ductile iron, or asbestos/cement are affected by deposits called tuberculation.
 Tuberculation allows biofilm to accumulate.

-Before you calculate how much ammonia to add in chloramination, be sure you know whether your treated water already contains some FAA (free available ammonia).
-If it does, take this concentration FAA into account when you consider how much ammonia to add to balance the chlorine.
+Before you calculate how much ammonia to add in chloramination, be sure you know whether your treated water already contains some free available ammonia.
+If it does, take the source ammonia concentration into account when you consider how much ammonia to add to balance the chlorine.

 Remember: One key to preventing nitrification is to ensure that the biofilm has no ammonia to work with.
-So keep FAA levels low in your post-chloramination water:
+So keep ammonia levels low in your post-chloramination water:

-- In many areas, this means you should make sure FAA leaving the plant is less than 0.1 mg/L—preferably, less than 0.05 mg/L.
+- In many areas, this means you should make sure ammonia leaving the plant is less than 0.1 mg/L—preferably, less than 0.05 mg/L.

-- Systems with pH levels in higher ranges (> 9.0) will be less susceptible to nitrification and might be able to safely operate with higher FAA levels.
+- Systems with pH levels in higher ranges (> 9.0) will be less susceptible to nitrification and might be able to safely operate with higher ammonia levels.

-Disinfectant levels fall when water stands still in your system.
+Disinfectant levels drop when water stands still in your system.
 If your water usage drops, a temporary solution is to flush your mains to keep new water moving into your system.
 Remember all PWSs must flush all dead-end mains monthly as required in §290.46(l).